-When they do, some will dismiss the symbols.
+When he or she does, they’ll dismiss or ignore the symbols.
 They give up trying to understand them, perhaps assuming they were experiencing a bit of temporary craziness or jumbled thoughts.
 Maybe thinking of them as so much extraneous noise.

 Don’t be too quick to do this.
 Consider it could only be that your subconscious mind chose some symbols your conscious mind didn’t understand.

 Your subconscious is you, of course.
-But sometimes it seems the subconscious and conscious mind miscommunication.
+Just as your subconscious is you, too.
+Yet they can miscommunicate.
 For whatever reason, your subconscious mind might not have communicated its perceptions well.

-It could also be your conscious mind isn’t trying very hard to understand or is being too obtuse to understand the obvious.
+Or your conscious mind isn’t trying very hard to understand or is being too obtuse to understand the obvious.

 It happens a lot in real life among people.
 Sometimes among individuals during their waking hours like when you write a note to yourself and you don’t remember what it wholly refers to because you scribbled it or used an abbreviation that didn’t make sense or were imprecise in your language.

 Whatever the reason, it happens when we’re dreaming, too.

 Messages have 3 components

 Any message has three components: a sender, a message, and a receiver.
 That’s true even within the human mind.
 Some kind of failure in any one of those three areas means the message won’t get through.